Hospital doctors can work in a number of specialties, from emergency medicine to surgery.

 The next stage is the two-year foundation programme, entered via a national application process that is largely online.

 The final stage is core speciality or run-through training, when doctors specialise in areas such as paediatrics, emergency medicine or neurosurgery.
-This takes five to seven years depending on the speciality and doctors are awarded a certificate of completion training when they have satisfied the assessment requirements.
+This takes three to seven years depending on the speciality and doctors are awarded a certificate of completion training when they have satisfied the assessment requirements.

 - Ability to work long hours, often under pressure